bbauska/Coursera-Bootstrap/readme.md

 Here, I have index.HTML open.

-And at the top, I\'m going to add in an element using that nav HTML tag.
+And at the top, I&apos;m going to add in an element using that nav HTML tag.

 Now the nav HTML tag is intended for providing navigation.

-Let\'s take the advantage of this tag and build our navigation bar using the nav tag.
+Let&apos;s take the advantage of this tag and build our navigation bar using the nav tag.

-Now, at the top, I\'m going to add in this tag, put the nav and construct the navigation bar around this nav tag.
+Now, at the top, I&apos;m going to add in this tag, put the nav and construct the navigation bar around this nav tag.

 Once we add this nav tag into index.HTML, then we can go ahead and then